Are we reading your email?

 Only metadata is logged

-We log only: sender address, timestamp, and delivery status.
+We log only: sender address, subject line, timestamp, delivery status, and which alias received it.
 This powers your analytics dashboard.
-We never log subject lines, email bodies, or attachments.
+We never log email bodies or attachments.

 What we can see vs. what we can't